 Importance of Art for Kids

-Providing them with a variety art supplies and letting them lead the way is the best way to foster creativity.
+Providing them with various art supplies and letting them lead the way is the best way to foster creativity.
 And not to mention take the pressure off of yourself!

 You can present them with inspiration and even lay out specific materials for them to use, but try not to have an end goal in mind.